hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/192__Praveen_R._Bhat.md

 > What is anubhava siddha is you as a physical body (upaadi) is limited.
 >>>
->> ​Physical body is seen, but wrongly taking oneself to be the physical
+>> Physical body is seen, but wrongly taking oneself to be the physical
 >> body is naisargika.
 The physical body not being conscious is also known.
 >> One's being conscious is also known by anubhava.
 >>